-John M. Scott’s practice focuses on complex commercial litigation, general civil litigation and business matters.
-He has represented various construction trades and material suppliers, telecommunications providers, wholesalers, retailers and various other commercial industries.
-He believes in identifying the important legal and economic issues of every matter and tailoring an appropriate approach to narrow and resolve each issue in close consultation with his clients.
-Where litigation through trial is appropriate, he believes in thorough preparation through focused motions, expert engagement and cost-appropriate discovery.
-He has extensive state and federal court litigation experience in all aspects of the construction industry (including representation of owners, contractors, suppliers, borrowers and lenders), various telecommunications disputes and a wide range of business litigation.
-Mr. Scott represents clients in collection disputes, defective or delayed construction work, condemnation actions, intellectual property and unfair competition claims, breach of contract cases, shareholder disputes and personal injury actions.
-He has also represented both employers and former employees in connection with non-competition agreements, trade secret matters and litigation following the voluntary or involuntary termination of such relationships.
+John M. Scott’s practice focuses on complex commercial, construction, corporate and general civil litigation matters.
+He further counsels his business clients in a wide range of legal issues.
+Mr. Scott has successfully represented owners, contractors, subcontractors, material suppliers and lenders in construction project disputes; telecommunications providers; wholesalers and retailers; and many other commercial industries.
+He works closely with clients to identify the important legal and economic issues of each case and to tailor an appropriate approach to resolve those issues.
+Where litigation through trial is appropriate, Mr. Scott utilizes focused motions, expert engagement and cost-appropriate discovery prior to trial.
+He has extensive state and federal court experience, as well as arbitration and appellate work.
+Mr. Scott has represented clients in collection disputes, defective or delayed construction work, condemnation actions, intellectual property and unfair competition claims, breach of contract cases, shareholder disputes and personal injury actions.
+He also has represented many employers or former employees in non-competition agreements, trade secret matters and related litigation.
 In short, Mr. Scott is willing and able to handle a very wide range of civil disputes that may be presented to him.

-Mr. Scott earned his accounting degree from Baylor University in 1992, graduating with cum laude honors.
+Mr. Scott earned his accounting degree from Baylor University in 1992, graduating cum laude.
 He worked as a certified public accountant with KPMG Peat Marwick and is an inactive CPA in Arkansas.
 Mr. Scott received his Juris Doctorate from the University of Arkansas at Little Rock School of Law in 1997, graduating with highest honors.
 While in law school he served as an associate editor on the Law Journal.
-Following law school, he clerked for the Honorable G. Thomas Eisele, Senior United States District Judge for the Eastern District of Arkansas.
+After law school, he clerked for the Honorable G. Thomas Eisele, Senior United States District Judge for the Eastern District of Arkansas from 1996 through 1998, before entering private practice.

 Supreme Court Invalidates Federal Gun-Free School Zones Act.
 United States v.
 Lopez, 115 S. Ct.
 1624 (1995), UALR Law Journal, Vol. 18:3